 His short film God View was an experimental drama shot entirely from above using a specially designed bodyrig.
 After a run of top festivals and awards (including Clermont-Ferrand, Seoul, Encounters, St. Petersburg), it was bought by Canal+ and broadcast on TV in France, Spain, Switzerland and across Africa.
 It was BAFTA-longlisted in 2012.

-Billy is currently developing a feature-length film about schizophrenia.
-He is selected for mentoring scheme Guiding Lights, paired with director Ben Wheatley (Kill List, High Rise).
-He was picked as one of Screen International’s “Stars Of Tomorrow” in 2016.
+Billy is currently developing a feature-length film about psychosis.
+He was selected for the UK’s premier mentoring scheme Guiding Lights, paired with director Ben Wheatley (Kill List, High Rise), and also picked as one of Screen International’s “Stars Of Tomorrow” in 2016.

 Commercials and Music Videos: COLONEL BLIMP